proxytype/ProcessConnectionsLib/README.md

 # ProcessConnectionsLib
-Simple Library to expose network connections (TCP/UDP) per process,can be searchable by process id or process name. you can initialize the connections tables when you create instance of ProcessConnection class or overwrite the table using **initializeTables()** function.
+Simple Library to expose network connections (TCP/UDP) per process, can be searchable by process id or process name. you can initialize the connections tables when you create instance of ProcessConnection class or overwrite the table using **initializeTables()** function.

 Usage: